 Your brand’s visual identity is about so much more than your logo and color scheme on your website.
 While different businesses have different needs when creating a visual identity, there are a few basics that apply to all brands.

 Use our guide to discover the basics of visual identity, including how it impacts conversions, how to create original visual assets, and top ways to make use of your new visual identity.
-Understanding the various components of your visual identity is crucial to your marketing efforts, and this applies regardless if you’re a new business or in the middle of rebranding.
+Understanding the various components of your visual identity is crucial to your content marketing efforts, and this applies regardless if you’re a new business or in the middle of rebranding.

 Why Do You Need a Visual Identity?

 The key to creating an impressive visual identity is to resonate with your audience on an emotional level.
 This is why color psychology is so important when building a visual identity.
 Using certain colors, you can trigger emotions that build a bridge of trust and dependability with your audience.
-Make sure to read Color Psychology: What Colors Mean in Marketing for a better understanding of using colors to trigger emotion.
+Make sure to read Color Psychology: What Colors Mean in Marketing for a better understanding of how to use colors to trigger emotion.

 Why Does High-Converting Visual Marketing Matter to Visual Identity?

 A high-converting visual identity isn’t all about what it looks like.
 In fact, it’s more about what it accomplishes.
 Your visual identity needs to have a purpose, and this purpose needs to help you achieve both your current and future objectives.
 To create an effective visual identity, you’ll need to make it:

 - Flexible: Make sure the identity can be expanded upon as you scale your business and start offering more products and services.